 WHO WE ARE: Community Chest is a non-profit agency serving children and families in northwestern Nevada since 1991.
 We provide holistic solutions with the goal of building and sustaining strong families and communities.
-With the support of volunteers, agency staff, public and private revenue, Community Chest has been developing, offering and sponsoring services that make a difference in the lives of Nevada’s youth and families.
+With the support of volunteers, agency staff, public and private revenue, Community Chest develops, offers, and sponsors services that make a difference in the lives of Nevada’s youth and families.
 We at Community Chest are brought together to do very important work.

 WHAT WE DO: Community Chest provides a diverse range of services which include: 1) counseling, 2) family advocacy, 3) youth enrichment programs, and 4) employment placement assistance.

 WHO DO WE SERVE: We primarily serve the residents of Storey, Lyon, and Nye counties in Nevada.
 However, our work often extends to other regions in Nevada and more recently, through programs like Global Voice, to regions outside of the United States.